kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ## Introduction

-In this blog post I present a novel adaptive learning rate method for gradient descent optimization algorithms.
-The proposed method uses gradient information that allow to either compute parameter-wise or global adaptive learning rates.
+In this blog post I present an adaptive learning rate method for gradient descent optimization algorithms (to the best of my knowledge, this method has not yet been mentioned in the literature).

+The proposed technique uses gradient information that allow to either compute parameter-wise or global adaptive learning rates.
+In more detail, the learning rate is treated as a differentiable function allowing to propagate the loss information back to the learning rate where it can then ab adjusted accordingly.

 The method can easily applied to popular optimization algorithms such as Gradient Descent, Gradient Descent with Momentum, Nestrov Accelerated Gradient, ADAM, to name just a few.

-These optimization algorithm show better performance when equipped with an adaptive learning rate compared to a static global learning rate.
+In a few simple experiments I show, that these optimization algorithm show better performance when equipped with this adaptive learning rate method compared to fixed learning rate.

-This method allows us to propagate loss information back to the learning rate.

 ## Related Work